galastrostats/general/git-tutorial/07-collaborating.md

 ## A Basic Collaborative Workflow

-In practice, it is good to be sure that you have an updated version of the repository you are collaborating on, so you should `git pull` before making any changes.
+In practice, it is good to be sure that you have an updated version of the repository you are collaborating on, so you should `git pull` locally before making any changes.
 The basic collaborative workflow would be:

 * update your local repo with `git pull origin master`,